 In this post, I will introduce three ways to create a startup script in Ubuntu: systemd (

-Create systemd unit
+Create a systemd unit file with

-.service file in
+.service extension in

 [Unit] Description=My custom startup script # After=network.target # After=systemd-user-sessions.service # After=network-online.target [Service] # User=spark # Type=simple # PIDFile=/run/my-service.pid ExecStart=/home/transang/startup.sh start # ExecReload=/home/transang/startup.sh reload # ExecStop=/home/transang/startup.sh stop # TimeoutSec=30 # Restart=on-failure # RestartSec=30 # StartLimitInterval=350 # StartLimitBurst=10 [Install] WantedBy=multi-user.target

-Start/stop this service with
+You can now start/stop this service with

-systemctl start my-service.service,
+systemctl start my-service /

-systemctl stop my-service.service.
+systemctl stop my-service.

-To start this service when startup
+To enable this service when startup, run

-systemctl enable my-service.service.
+systemctl enable my-service.

 Refer to this digital ocean post for more detail on the systemd unit file structure.

-Add startup crontab job
+Method 2 (unreliable): Add startup cron job

-Create shell startup script
+Method 3 (inconsistent): Create a shell startup script